aribbabar/favorites-db-maker/README.md

 How to run this app:

-Step 1: Fork this repo
+Step 1: Clone this repo

 Step 2: Open up a terminal session in the project directory annd run
 ```